 You have multiple loans and can’t keep track of them all.

 Most of us fall into this category.
 We have separate loans for each semester/year, and may even have several different loan providers.
 Research the pros and cons of consolidating or refinancing and see if either option would benefit you.
 This will move all of your loans to one provider and you’ll only have one payment to keep track of.
+They offer debt consolidation and lender comparison with no impact on your credit score.
 If consolidation or refinancing isn’t beneficial, create a spreadsheet to organize and track your loans in one place.

 You’ve fallen behind on payments.